Helping Primrose Continue to be The Leader in Educational Child Care®

 Dr. Needlman graduated from Yale University’s School of Medicine and completed his Pediatric residency and fellowship in Developmental-Behavioral Pediatrics at Boston University.
 Dr. Needlman is a fellow of the American Academy of Pediatrics and is board certified in Pediatrics.

-Dr. Steven Sanders
+Dr. Stephen Sanders

 Steve Sanders is a Professor and Director of the School of Physical Education, Wellness, and Sports Studies at the University of South Florida.
 The School has academic units in Physical Education Teacher Education, Exercise Science, and Athletic Training.